-The format for Professional Learning Educational Assistants will be as follows in 2022/23:
+The format for Professional Learning Educational Assistants will be as follows in 2024/25:

-- Orientation Day at each school is September 6th, 2022 which includes EAs.
+- Orientation Day at each school is September 3rd, 2024 which includes EAs.
 This is a great opportunity to learn about the students and classes that will be supported by your work.
 Any EA unable to attend must inform their school of their absence well in advance.
-In the afternoon, further training will occur at Henlow. - Two school-based PD days will be provided during the 2022-23 school year.
-Please ask your admin to provide those dates. - From time to time, an EA may be asked to attend specific training relating to their specific role in their school.
+In the afternoon, further training will occur at Henlow. - During the 2024-25 school year, school-based PD days will be provided on October 7th for training on Code of Conduct, Cyber Security, URIS and Accessibility and November 29th on Treaty Education. - From time to time, an EA may be asked to attend specific training relating to their specific role in their school.
 Approval must be granted before the PD event.
 Examples would be Non-Violent Crisis Intervention, medical training, etc.